umalabs/authorization-enhanced-mail-system/AEMS_500.md

 ## Introduction

-&emsp;This paper intends to explain how the trust framework, Correlated Authorization [1], can improve the current mail system.
+&emsp;This paper intends to explain how the zero-trust framework, Correlated Authorization [1], can improve the current mail system.

 ## Concept

  &emsp;AEMS follows the concept of Correlated Authorization [1] while keeping compatibility with the standard mail system.
-We propose to integrate the Correlated Authorization [1] trust framework with the mail system using a standardized SMTP/POP3/IMAP interface and, at the same time, mirror the existing email infrastructure by creating a parallel system of resource mailboxes.
+We propose to integrate the Correlated Authorization [1] zero-trust framework with the mail system using a standardized SMTP/POP3/IMAP interface and, at the same time, mirror the existing email infrastructure by creating a parallel system of resource mailboxes.
 A web-based email application will access the resource mailbox, as illustrated in Figure 1.
 AEMS uses a two-way push-pull data transfer mechanism—SMTP protocol for push data and HTTP protocol for pull data.
 Mailboxes running on the resource servers will use the content repository as a storage engine.

 ![Authorization-Enhanced Mail System](./images/concept.svg)